-Built by anglers who value function over flash.
+Built by anglers who value performance and reliability.
 Every product is designed for real use on the water, tested in demanding conditions, and refined through experience.

 Shipping